7 Mystery Books Like The Inheritance Games

 3. Truly Devious

 Truly Devious is a crime thriller that achieved Lincoln Award Nominee and Goodreads Choice Award Nominee.
 This book follows our main character, Stevie.
 She is attending a famous boarding school in Vermont.
-It’s up in the mountains, completely isolated, and tough to get to.
+It’s up in the mountains, completely isolated, and challenging to get to.
 So, it’s the special school that was started by Albert Ellingham early 1900s.
 His goal was to create a school around the idea that learning is a game.
 He was very much into riddles and labyrinths.
-So he founded this elaborate boarding school.
+So, he founded this elaborate boarding school.

-In 1936, his wife and daughter were kidnapped, and the only clue left behind was a riddle written by someone that signed their name as Truly Devious.
-So it is a famous unsolved case in American history in the book.
+In 1936, his wife and daughter were kidnapped, and the only clue left behind was a riddle written by someone who signed their name as Truly Devious.
+So, it is a famous unsolved case in American history in the book.
 Steve is going to attend school, and she wants to solve this cold case.
 She loves true crime and wants to be a detective in crime solver.

 So, she starts at the school and meets some interesting characters, some that have already been at the school for a year and some that are also new.
-Then some crazy things start happening with Stevie and her friends.
+Then, some crazy things start happening with Stevie and her friends.
 It becomes a very mysterious and fun read that switches back and forth between the present and past tense.

-So we are also getting a look into the past with Albert Ellingham.
+So, we are also getting a look into the past with Albert Ellingham.
 He ran the school, what happened with his daughter and wife, and that investigation.
 The present and the past were equally interesting, and I enjoyed them.
 The characters were good, but I wouldn’t say I fell in love with their characters.
 They only had a little depth to the characters.

 However, that didn’t bother me because I was more interested in the school, the atmosphere, and the story’s plot.
 While the characters were believable, I didn’t connect to them, but they were pawns in a game.
 So, if you love books that have strong characters may be different from the book for you.
 There are a lot of interesting relationships that formed and a lot of different personalities.
 So, take advantage of it if you love The Inheritance Games!